Memeverze/Nocturnal-Eternal/README.md

 All the themes Memeverze modified for Discord.

 ## Nocturnal: Eternal
-For when default Nocturnal just isn't cool enough, a theme for those who have over 90000000 power in rise of kingdoms.
+For when default Nocturnal just isn't cool enough, a theme for those who are the man behind the slaughter

 ## Nocturnal: Shade
 For when default Nocturnal just isn't dark enough, a theme for those who live in an infinite night.